 Unbeknownst to us, the commodore, Captain Jim McIntyre, also known as the “Silver Fox,” was attending the mass, sitting on the front row with the British commander and a couple of Hong Kong notables.
 He spotted me and my interference walking quickly toward the door.
 He walked more quickly, caught up with me, grabbed my left shoulder, and spun me around.

-“Sure am surprised to see you three here,” the commodore laughed.
+“Sure am surprised to see you two here,” the commodore laughed.